fahadmapari/tss-gaming-server/readme.md

 - action can either be `accept` or `decline`

 after admins send the payment to users the admin can click on accept or if admin don't to send and decline the request admin can click decline and the coins will return to users account.

+---

+Route to add declare winners / add stats of match of all users who joined the tournament.

+GET
+`/leaderboard/:id/edit`

+- replace :id with tournament's "\_id" in url

+- all tournaments have a unique id with property name "\_id"

+the result will consist of

+`{ tournament, player, team, leaderboard, prize, kills, streak, damage, created_at, updated_at}`

+---

+Route